tomordonez/tomordonez.github.io/_posts/2020-05-25-static-website-jekyll-github-pages.md

 	$ gpg2 --recv-keys 409B6B1796C275462A1703113804BB82D39DC0E3 7D2BAF1CF37B13E2069D6956105BD0E739499BDB
 	$ \curl -sSL https://get.rvm.io | bash -s stable

+If you are on Linux/Gnome.
+As seen [here](https://rvm.io/integration/gnome-terminal).
+Go to the Terminal preferences and find a checkbox that says `Run command as a login shell`.
+This must be checked.

 Close the terminal and open it again.

     $ source ~/.rvm/scripts/rvm